 Due to the limited number of Irish inflation-linked assets, it will often be necessary to use non-Irish Eurozone assets to set Irish inflation assumptions.
 This raises additional complexity.
-Consideration should be given whether any adjustment should be made if Eurozone HICP (excluding tobacco) government bonds are used to determine an Irish price inflation assumption.
+Consideration should be given whether any adjustment should be made if Eurozone HICP (excluding tobacco) government bonds or swap rates are used to determine an Irish price inflation assumption.